Microsoft-community/Community-website/wiki/windows-feature-store.md

 # The Windows Feature Store

 ::: danger
 This article covers the modification of core Windows components that can lead to instability or crashes.
-You may also encounter difficult-to-diagnose issues or make irreverisble changes to your system.
+You may also encounter difficult-to-diagnose issues or make irreversible changes to your system.
 Proceed at your own risk.
 :::

 ## What is it?